 - Access to external devices via standardized data models and device services

 - Plug & Play registration of new devices, definition of standardized services for typical functions

 - Open interfaces for applications, and communication device drivers, and realization of a graphical user interface for user control of the system

 - Resource control based on user-specific and application-specific access rights and permissions

-The OGEMA Software is open source and can be downloaded from GitHub.
+The OGEMA Software is open source and the Sources can be downloaded from GitHub.
 The sources are not required to run the Demokit.

 The OGEMA Alliance aims at developing a software standard and reference implementation.
 Participants are manufacturers and users/operators of standard conformant systems.
 All developers and involved parties can turn their ideas for more efficient energy usage by automation into software for the gateway platform.